andrewlaikh/mailpunk/README.md

-# mailpunk
+# MailPunk

 Coursework in Object-Oriented programming demonstrating the principles of object-orientation and proper memory management.

-Implemented the control logic found in the imap files, with the UI being provided as a default.
+Implemented the control logic found in the imap files.
 Implemented using the [libetpan](https://github.com/dinhviethoa/libetpan) library.

 User-interface provided by coursework supervisor.
 Awarded grade A (>= 70%).

-Sample interaction:
+**Sample interaction:**

 ![](/Demo/mailpunk.gif)